Halodi/halodi-controller/README.md

-# Eve Controller Workspace Setup with Gazebo simulation (Developer)
+# Eve Controller Workspace Setup with Gazebo simulation

 Instructions maintained by: will@halodi.com